 Victoria is a bustling tourist hotspot with a host of excellent accommodation options.
 From the historic Hotel Fairmont Empress to the modest Ocean Island Inn, here are our favorite places to stay in Victoria:

 Hotel Fairmont Empress - the renamed historic Empress Hotel it combines luxury and history into the perfect package.

-Abigail's Hotel - a charming 4-star hotel that looks like it is from a fairytale.
+Abigail's Hotel - is a charming 4-star hotel that looks like it is from a fairytale.

-The Parkside Hotel and Spa - a modern 4-star hotel that offers simplicity and luxury.
+The Parkside Hotel and Spa - is a modern 4-star hotel that offers simplicity and luxury.

 Ocean Island Inn Backpackers Suites - an excellent budget hotel, offering simple suites in downtown Victoria.

 Best Western Plus Inner Harbour - an understated modern hotel located in the Inner Harbour.
 Ideal for those looking for a combination of good amenities and value.

 A natural history museum that hosts exhibits on both human and natural history.
 Its most popular attractions focus on dinosaurs, Canadian nature, Canada’s colonial history, and the history of the First Nations people.
 Many of its exhibits are interactive.
 It also hosts an IMAX cinema.